tizonia/tizonia-openmax-il/README.md

 ## Debian / Ubuntu / Raspbian

-To upgrade, simply re-run the installation script.
-This is the most convienent way of upgrading the software and all its dependencies.
+To upgrade Tizonia and all its dependencies, simply re-run the installation script.

 If you prefer to do it manually, it is a two-step process.
 Run 'apt-get' as usual to upgrade the Debian packages.
 Finally make sure that the various Python